-Policy Considerations: Adoption of the attached resolution will formally adopt the Plan and officially establish the EIFD.
-This action will allow the EIFD to use new incremental property tax revenue of the City that is directly derived from the stadium and other development within the proposed EIFD boundaries to finance the identified public infrastructure by direct funding, through repayment of a loan, by paying debt service for debt to be issued by the PFA for the EIFD, or any combination thereof.
+Policy Considerations: Adoption of the attached resolution and approval of the Plan will signify the City's desire to use new incremental property tax revenue of the City that is directly derived from the stadium and other development within the proposed EIFD boundaries to finance the identified public infrastructure by direct funding, through repayment of a loan, by paying debt service for debt to be issued by the PFA for the EIFD, or any combination thereof.
 The City is the sole affected taxing entity of the EIFD, and only new incremental property tax revenue of the City will be used for this purpose.

-Pursuant to Section 53398.68 of the EIFD Law, City Council approved the Plan prior to the PFA holding a public hearing.
-In addition, pursuant to Section 53398.66 of the EIFD Law, notice of the public hearing was given by publication not less than once a week for four successive weeks in a newspaper of general circulation published in the City.
+Pursuant to the Section 53398.68 of the EIFD Law, City Council must approve the Plan prior to the PFA also approving the Plan and forming the EIFD.
 A summary of the key actions for establishing the EIFD, as well as estimated dates of completion, is provided in the Schedule of Proceedings (Attachment 2 to this report).